-As is usual for all Higher Education courses, you will need to buy materials to support your learning.
-Most commonly this means books, printing and stationery but on some courses, this may include specialist equipment (eg a digital camera) and/or materials (eg make-up supplies).
-Please refer to the individual course pages for specific details or contact us for a discussion.
+Some courses may require specialist equipment (eg a digital camera) and/or materials (eg make-up supplies).
+Please refer to the individual course pages for specific details or contact Client Services for more information.

 All registration and examination fees are included in the tuition fee for Higher Education students.
 However, you may be charged for any resits/repeat years that you incur where claims for mitigating circumstances have not been upheld by an official examination board.

 Full-time students from the UK/EU who are studying for their first degree or other Higher Education course can apply to the Student Loans Company for a Tuition Fee Loan for the full amount (this will be paid directly to the College).
 Part-time students from the UK/EU studying for their first degree or other Higher Education course can also get a Tuition Fee Loan.

 Additionally, students can apply for a Maintenance Loan to help cover living costs or other education related costs (Visit the SLC website to see if you would be eligible).

 Additional funding and support are available from the Student Loans Company for students with disabilities through the Disabled Students Allowance.